Gearbox-protocol/core-v2/README.md

 1. `AccountFactory.sol` is used to deploy Credit Accounts and managed the existing Credit Account queue.
 Credit Managers take accounts from the factory when a new account in Gearbox is opened and return them after the account is closed.
 2. `ACL.sol` is the main access control contract in the system.
 Contracts that inherit `ACLTrait.sol` use `ACL.sol` to determine access to configurator-only functions.
-3. `AddressProvider.sol` is used by other contracts in the system to determine the up-to-date addresses of core contracts, such as `ACL`, `PriceOracle`, `GearToken`, etc.
+3. `AddressProvider.sol` is used by other contracts in the system to determine the up-to-date addresses of core contracts, such as `ACL`, `PriceOracleV2`, `GearToken`, etc.
 4. `ContractsRegister.sol` contains a list of legitimate Gearbox Credit Managers and pools connected to the system.
 5. `DataCompressor.sol` is used to retrieve detailed data on particular Credit Managers and Credit Accounts.
 6. `WETHGateway.sol` is used to convert native ETH into WETH and vice versa.